 As per human organ act 1996, a liver donation is restricted to the to the family members such as mother father, son, sister, brother, daughter or close relatives who are above 18 years and below 55 years of age.
 The donor should match the blood group of the recipient's and need to undergo a detailed screening procedure to meet the other physical and psychological constraints in toto.

-How many types of liver transplant is performed in India?
+How many types of a liver transplant is performed in India?
 What are they?

 Liver transplant specialists working at India's top-notch medical facility replaces the diseased liver with a healthy one by using three methods namely, Orthotopic transplantation, Heterotopic transplantation surgery and Reduced-size liver transplantation.